The Sullivan County WIC Program has fully transitioned to eWIC!!

 845-292-5910 and press # 5 for the WIC program.

-The staff of the Sullivan County WIC Program is dedicated to improving the health and quality of life of all its participants through access to healthy foods, health and nutrition, education and support, smoking cessation and support, and referrals to other agencies as appropriate.
+The staff of the Sullivan County WIC Program is dedicated to improving the health and quality of life of all its participants through access to healthy foods, nutrition and health education/support from qualified nutritionists, and referrals to other agencies as appropriate.

 The primary WIC site/main office is located in Liberty at Sullivan County Public Health Services, in the Gladys Olmsted Building, 50 Community Lane.
-Offsite WIC clinics are held throughout the county in the following towns/villages: Monticello, Wurtsboro, and Jeffersonville.
+Companion WIC clinics are held in Monticello and Wurtsboro.
 Please call the Liberty office for an appointment at any of these sites.

-WIC is a federally funded program.
-To qualify for WIC you must be a New York State resident, be income eligible and be pregnant, breast feeding or be the parent/guardian of a child less than five years old.
-We encourage anyone who think they may be eligible to apply.
+We encourage anyone who thinks they may be eligible to apply.
 Many working families are eligible.
-To apply or find out if you or someone you know may be qualify, please call WIC at Sullivan County Public Health Services: 845-292-5910 and press #5 for the WIC program.
+To apply or find out if you or someone you know may qualify, please call WIC at Sullivan County Public Health Services: 845-292-5910 and press #5 for the WIC program.

 WIC Acceptable Foods List